corinnerusso/cyberdiag_front/README.md

 ### User dashbaord
 When a user is connected, he has an access to the homepage which is a dashboard with all the surveys he has filled (or nothing for the first connection).

 To create a new survey, he has to click on the button "Nouveau questionnaire", which opens a new modal.
-Then he cas to fill the different fields and register.
+Then he has to fill the different fields and register.
 He will see the new survey title on his dashboard.
 ![Create a new survey](Screenshots/NewSurvey.png)